seenelf/docker/deploy/readme.md

 ## About the image
-This image is based on ubuntu 16.04 then install `openssl` and `curl`.
+This image is based on alpine:3.8 then install `openssl`, `curl` and `rsync`.

 ## How to use
-- Add this script into your gitlab-ci.yml
+- Add before_script into your gitlab-ci.yml (your deploy job)
+- Add private_key that can use to access to server into gitlab project variable calls SSH_PRIVATE_KEY
+- Add ssh-keyscan result into gitlab project variable calls SSH_KNOWN_HOSTS

 ```
 before_script: